American Chemical Society

 How does American Chemical Society spend its money?

 American Chemical Society directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to American Chemical Society tax-deductible?